25 Famous Painters Who Shaped the Art World As We Know it

 Takashi Murakami

 Takashi Murakami is a contemporary Japanese artist known for his large-scale, flat, bright characters.
-His work looks like mosaics of happy, smiling flowers, faces, or pop culture icons.
+His work features mosaics of happy, smiling flowers, faces, or pop culture icons.
 The glossy surface he uses to make his work pop gives it a cutesy look and is greatly influenced by Japanese pop culture.

 Although best known for these large-scale paintings, he also dabbles in other media.
 His sculptures, animated work, and posters all convey the same feeling of happy cartoony joy.